josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_features.md

 **Type checking using the IS operator**

-To check if the node can be cast to Sprite2D, you can use the is operator.
+To check if the node can be cast to Sprite2D, you can use the `is` operator.
-The is operator returns false if the node cannot be cast to Sprite2D, otherwise it returns true.
-Note that when the is operator is used against null the result is always going to be false.
+The `is` operator returns false if the node cannot be cast to Sprite2D, otherwise it returns true.
+Note that when the `is` operator is used against `null` the result is always going to be `false`.

 ```
 if (GetNode("MySprite") is Sprite2D)